licsth/Gutenberg-Projekt/README.md

 > python find.py [Schlagwort]
 1. Buchtitel (Autor)
 2. ...
-Which title do you choose? (please give the number, 0 for exit) [Nummer des gewünschten Buchs] Titel wird heruntergeladen
+Which title do you choose? (please enter the number, 0 for exit) [Nummer des gewünschten Buchs] Titel wird heruntergeladen
 ```